 High-potential employees need a challenge.
 You want to give them stretch assignments where they can learn and drive a positive impact for the organization.

-High-potential programs are a chance to find gaps in employees’ knowledge and to build on skills they already have.
-These types of employees tend to be quick studies who will benefit from ongoing training and assessments.
+High potential programs are a chance to find gaps in employees’ knowledge and to build on skills they already have while preparing potential leaders to step into new roles.
+High potential employees tend to be quick studies who will benefit from ongoing upskilling and reskilling programs.

 Increased employee retention rate

-High-potential employees are ambitious and constantly seeking to better themselves.
-So without these types of programs, these employees will start to look elsewhere for growth.
-This is evident in the study by McKinsey that shows 54% of employees globally plan to leave their jobs in the near future.
+High potential employees are ambitious and constantly seeking to better themselves.
+So without these high potential development programs, these employees will start to look elsewhere for growth.
+This is evident in the study by McKinsey that shows 40% of employees globally plan to leave their jobs in the near future.

 1. Frequent assignments